markusdd/rusty_meter/README.md

 Eventually, as this is all SCPI based, it could also be extended to other meters that have SCPI interfaces.
 Maybe some stuff even works out of the box.

+**NOTE:** This is work and progress and I have more features for this in mind. what works right now is connecting to the multimeter, switching modes and ranges as well as sampling rates.
+You also get nice graphing for the last 500 samples.

+**TODO:**

+- context aware formatting of the value display (currently goes out of bounds for e.g. large resistance values)
+- math modes
+- continuity threshold
+- beeper control
+- code refactoring for easier integration of other meters
+- make serial parameters changeable
+- only record values that have changed to the previous one
+- move from dumb 'every 10ms repaint' to a more serial event triggered update mechanism in a seperate tokio thread
+- csv record export

 ## How to get going

 You can clone this repository and just run `cargo build --release`, provided you have rust installed (use `rustup`, it's easy).